-In June 1785, Washington signaled his intention to adopt a new and more rigorous approach to farming, seeking an English farmer to assume the management of his Mount Vernon plantation.
+In June 1785, Washington signaled his intention to adopt a new and more rigorous approach to farming, seeking an English farmer familiar with new husbandry to assume the management of his Mount Vernon.
 Washington's desire for a capable farmer circulated through several hands in England, and soon found its way to Arthur Young a major figure in the agricultural reform movement in England.
 On January 7, 1786 Young wrote directly to Washington, offering to procure workers, materials, and farm animals as needed.
 The correspondence with Young soon expanded to include other prominent figures in English agricultural circles, including Dr. James Anderson and Sir John Sinclair.
 In 1797, Washington was even made an honorary member of the English Board of Agriculture.
+Ultimately, Washington hired various employees through these connections.

 Arthur Young's enthusiasm only served to encourage Washington to proceed with his project.
 In August 1786, Washington began to reconfigure the fields at Dogue Run and Muddy Hole from the old three-field arrangement to a new seven-field system.
-This enabled him to adopt a seven year crop rotation focused on wheat as the principal cash crop, corn for domestic food needs, and legumes to rejuvenate the soil.
+This enabled him to adopt a seven-year crop rotation focused on wheat as the principal cash crop, corn for domestic food needs, and legumes to rejuvenate the soil.
+Building upon decades of studying agriculture, Washington was able to facilitate the best practices in new husbandry at Mount Vernon.
+This also cultivated an interest in landscapes broadly, which prompted the creation of gardens and vistas at Mount Vernon.

 Agricultural Reform

 Agricultural reform, however, was not a simple matter of reorganizing fence lines.
-Washington recognized that experimentation was anathema to all but the most forward looking farmers.
+Washington recognized that experimentation was anathema to all but the most forward-looking farmers.
 Instead, Washington believed that it was the responsibility of wealthy farmers to undertake experimentation, as failures would be inevitable and losses would have to be absorbed while new techniques were perfected.
-The individual farms at Mount Vernon were reasonably well equipped for tobacco culture.
-They were not adequately prepared for the grain based system being brought into play.
-Washington therefore set about constructing three major new barn complexes, one to serve both the Ferry and French's farms, a second to be built at Dogue Run, and a third at River Farm.
+He corresponded regularly with his contemporaries in England about these ideas, but also other founding fathers such as Thomas Jefferson.3

 Notes: